GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-aurora.md

 ## Recommended Font

 *Quicksand* is an open source sans-serif font (SIL v1.1, Open Font License) that has rounded terminals and works well with *Invoice Aurora* at 12pt.
-Set the PDF font in the [Appearancesection](../users/setup-pdf.md#appearance-tab).
+Set the PDF font in the [Appearance section](../users/setup-pdf.md#appearance-section).

 ## Viewing PDF